Hi, I'm Julia - Welcome to My Kitchen!

 - How to UNSUBSCRIBE?
 At the bottom of all my e-mails is the Unsubscribe link - scroll all the way down to the bottom of an e-mail and click on it - you will be unsubscribed!

-SAVE YOUR FAVORITE RECIPES in one convenient spot on my site (create a RECIPE BOX)
+SAVE YOUR FAVORITE RECIPES (create a RECIPE BOX)

 - Save your favorite recipes to your RECIPE BOX.
 Click on a HEART in the lower right corner of any recipe TO SAVE it, and it will appear here.
 Click on the TAG next to the heart icon to access your FAVORITES.